-Refer to CBSE Class 12 Chemistry Solutions MCQs Set F provided below available for download in Pdf.
-The MCQ Questions for Class 12 Chemistry with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 2 Solutions Class 12 MCQ are an important part of exams for Class 12 Chemistry and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 12 Chemistry Solutions MCQs Set F provided below.
+The MCQ Questions for Class 12 Unit 1 Solutions Chemistry with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 12 Chemistry and also download more latest study material for all subjects

 Question.
 A solution containing components A and B follows Raoult’s law